Welcome to my new web page

 model kits and began making models of the cathedrals we wanted to explore.

-Please look at these models.
-The
+Please look at these model pages.
+I

-22 models that I have made, are very detailed and take hours upon hours to make.
+models that I have made, are very detailed and take hours upon hours to make.

 Many parts are so small, I had to use tweezers.
 Spending so much time